lithiumcomputing/Financial-Statement-Analyzer/README.md

 So far, the liquidity ratios and most of solvency ratios are completed.
 Will work on style next.

-Upcoming: Efficiency Ratios, Profitability Ratios, Valuation Ratios
+Upcoming: Profitability Ratios, Valuation Ratios